Home Blog 5 Essential Tips For Writing Hooks For Essays

 • “The youth need to be enabled to become job generators from job seekers.”
 Dr. APJ Abdul Kalam

 Hooks are necessary to arouse the interest of your reader.
-Good essay hooks for essays are relevant, and intriguing and trigger the right emotion in the audience.
-There are several strategies to write compelling hooks but care should be taken to not overdo it just to gain attention.
+Good hooks for essays are relevan, intriguing and trigger the right emotion in the audience.
+There are several strategies to write compelling hooks but care should be taken not to overdo it just to gain attention.
 The purpose of the hook for an essay should be clear and upcoming content should take that statement/s further.
-After devising a good hook, it is equally vital to sustain your reader’s attention throughout the essay.
+After devising a good hook, sustaining your reader’s attention throughout the essay is equally vital.
 So, appropriately structure your essay.

 Need Help?